 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Purina Beyond Grain Free Dog Food looks like an average dry product.
+Based on its ingredients alone, Purina Beyond Simply Grain Free Dog Food looks like an average dry product.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the canola meal, dried yeast and pea protein, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the canola meal, pea protein, dried yeast and dried peas, this looks like the profile of a kibble containing a moderate amount of meat.

-Purina Beyond Grain Free is a dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Purina Beyond Simply Grain Free is a dry dog food using a moderate amount of named meat meal as its dominant source of animal protein, thus receiving 3.5 stars.

 Purina Dog Food